Nimus-oes/frontend/05-Product Preview Card/README.md

 While the `<s>` element is a semantic HTML tag used to indicate that content is no longer accurate or relevant, it has a major problem that most screen readers do not recognize it.
 This can be a serious issue for visually impaired users, especially since strikethrough text is often used in modern e-commerce to show the original price before a discount.

-As Dennis Lembree’s research on accessibility showed, the most appropriate solution that applies to all screen readers might be adding informative text next to the price and visually hide it.
+As <a href="https://www.webaxe.org/strikethrough-html-accessibility/" target="_blank">Dennis Lembree’s research on accessibility</a> showed, the most appropriate solution that applies to all screen readers might be adding informative text next to the price and visually hide it.
 <br><br>

 #### Why `display: none` Doesn't Work for Screen Reader-Only Text